 Who has access to data?

 Your information will only be shared internally for the purposes of the process outlined above.
 The University will not share your data with third parties.
+Use of the Playwaze platform for our JustMove Challenges are used in conjunction with the Playwaze and BUCS privacy policies.

 How does the University protect data?